 Epsom Salts are magnesium sulfate.
-They are used as a soak, help sore and achy muscles and increase magnesium absorption to the body.
+They are used as a soak to help sore and achy muscles and increase magnesium absorption to the body.

 You will need Epsom Salt, Bath Salt Tubes, Purple Raspberry Color in the spray bottle from the January 19, 2009 blog post, a zipper bag, a paper cone cup, and a fun fragrance oil.

 Today I am using Polynesian Red.
-This pomegranate scent is climbing fast on the sales chart, and I want to play with this scent.
+This pomegranate scent is climbing fast on the sales chart, and I want to play with it.

 Each bath salt tube will hold about 4 ounces of Epsom Salts.
-I am making 50 tubes so I need 12.5 lbs.
-I have divided this amount by three because we will have three distinct layers.
-Each amount of salt, 8 1/2 cups, will be scented and colored on its own.
+I am making 50 tubes, so I need 12.5 pounds.
+I have divided this amount by three, because we will have three distinct layers.
+Each amount of salt – 8 1/2 cups – will be scented and colored on its own.